Kiron Sinha: Legacy and impact

 Sinha produced a substantial body of plein-air work in rural West Bengal and other regions of India where the couple lived.
 These paintings depict the everyday life of village communities in the context of their homes, workplaces, and farms, serving as a visual record of daily life in India during the first half of the 20th century.

 His lifelong interest in folk art is evident, with many of his works across decades exploring these themes.

 Sinha's works are held in the collections of the Birla Academy of Art and Culture, Delhi Art Gallery, Government Museum and Art Gallery, Chandigarh, and The Prime Ministers' Museum and Library Society.
 His works are also held at Visva-Bharati University and in private and government collections in Australia, India, the United Kingdom, Spain, the United States, Switzerland, Sweden, Russia, Indonesia, and Germany.
 Several of these works were presented by the Government of India to other countries.

-One sculpture remains on public display in Santiniketan, West Bengal, although Sinha's signature is no longer visible.
+One sculpture remains on public display in Sriniketan, West Bengal, although Sinha's signature is no longer visible.
 The three houses he designed and built in Santiniketan and Naggar also remain standing.